cancer32/scripteditor/README.md

 # scripteditor
 An external python script editor for Autodesk Maya.
-By using it we can connect to the maya openned on remote host.
+With the help of it we can connect to the maya's commandPort openned on the host.

+# Reqiurements
+* Python 2.7 or 3.X
+* PyQt4 or PyQt5